-If you let your best friend borrow your car and they speed through a red light and crash, whose car insurance policy pays for damage done to your car and others harmed in the accident?
+If you let your best friend borrow your car and they speed through a red light and crash, whose car insurance policy pays for damage to your vehicle and those harmed in the accident?

 Theirs, you think.
 Nope.
-If it’s your car, it’s your auto insurer that will pay.
+If it’s your car, your auto insurer will pay.

 Typically, an auto insurance policy follows the car.
-Thus, as the car owner, it’s your policy — and your future car insurance rates — at risk if someone who borrows your car causes an auto accident.
+Thus, as the car owner, your policy and future car insurance rates are at risk if someone who borrows your car causes an auto accident.

 - Auto insurance policies follow vehicles because many drivers don’t have insurance policies in their own names.

-- A state-mandated liability car insurance policy linked to the vehicle ensures that there is always a way to pay if any driver of the car is at fault for injuries or property damage.
+- A state-mandated liability car insurance policy linked to the vehicle ensures that there is always a way to pay if any car driver is at fault for injuries or property damage.

-- The PIP and MedPay coverages from your auto insurance policy pay out no matter who is at fault for your in a car accident.
+- The PIP and MedPay coverages from your auto insurance policy payout no matter who is at fault for your car accident.

-Why are you on the hook even when you aren’t the one driving?
+Why are you on the hook if you aren’t the one driving?

 Mostly, it’s because many drivers don’t have insurance policies in their own names — teenagers, for example.
-A state-mandated liability car insurance policy linked to the vehicle ensures that there is always a way to pay if any driver of the car is at fault for injuries or property damage.
+A state-mandated liability car insurance policy linked to the vehicle ensures that there is always a way to pay if a driver is at fault for injuries or property damage.

 Here’s a rundown on which types of car insurance coverage follow your car and which follow you as a driver, so you won’t be left wondering, “If someone borrows my car, are they covered under my auto insurance?”

-The person who borrowed your car may get the ticket and the driver’s license points, but it’s your insurance that would end up paying if he caused the accident.
+The person who borrowed your car may get the ticket and the driver’s license points, but your insurance would end up paying if he caused the accident.

-Root Inc. Chief Claims and Customer Service Officer Mark LeMaster says that lending your car – which is called permissive use — is generally covered in the case of a crash.
+Root Inc. Chief Claims and Customer Service Officer Mark LeMaster says that lending your car – permissive use – is generally covered in the case of a crash.

 If the damage exceeds your liability limits, then the driver’s own policy may be tapped as secondary coverage.
 This typically only happens if the driver’s liability limits are higher than your limits as the car’s owner.